 Advantages and Disadvantages of a Limited Partnership

 Personal assets are protected in limited partnerships.
 Limited partnerships protect limited partners up until their capital contribution.
-LPs also have pass-through taxes and are therefore the business itself is not taxed.
+LPs also have pass-through taxes, and therefore, the business itself is not taxed.

-Partners in a limited partnership report on their own individual tax returns the business’ profits and losses.
+Partners in a limited partnership report on their own individual tax return the business’s profits and losses.
 The LP’s business owner has complete authority.
-LP’s A general partner has total management power.
+An LP’s general partner has total management power.
 Limited partnerships are therefore an attractive investment vehicle.
 LPs can also increase the number of limited partners to raise more capital.

 There are a variety of employee tax deductions in LPs.
-There are also entertainment and health insurance deductions that even a solo-LP can take.
-The LP’s general partner is able to deduct 401(k) costs and pension plan costs.
+There are also entertainment and health insurance deductions that even a solo LP can take.
+The LP’s general partner can deduct 401(k) costs and pension plan costs.

 LPs allow business owners to get investors quite easily but not have to surrender management authority.
 Often, limited partners supply funds while general partners run the business.
-A LP’s main drawback is that general partners have to bear many risks, such as being liable for all business debts.
+An LP’s main drawback is those general partners have to bear many risks, such as being liable for all business debts.